reidmv/deployment-repo/README.md

 Importantly, the rate at which changes are promoted for one object is independent of the promotion rate of all other objects.

-#### Promote (deployment)
+#### Promote (code)

-To facilitate faster or simpler workflows, it is possible to take a whole deployment (A) and replicate its core and modules to a deployment (B), fully replacing whatever core and module definitions (B) had previously.
-This constitutes promoting the deployment as a single unit of change.
+To facilitate faster or simpler workflows, it is possible to take the code in a deployment (A) and replicate it to deployment (B), fully replacing whatever code definition (B) had previously.
+This constitutes promoting the code as a unit of change, rather than the core or a module.

 #### Compare (deployment)